CEDARS CANCER FOUNDATION

 The goal of the Laurie J. Hendren Opal scholarship is to provide financial support to promising undergraduate students to undertake patient-centered summer research projects with the Opal Health Informatics Group at the Research Institute of the MUHC (RI-MUHC).
 One or two scholarships are awarded annually.

 Each year, the Opal Health Informatics Group will create a list of patient-centered research projects involving the Opal patient portal that undergraduate students can apply to participate in.
+Scholars are expected to join the Opal Health Informatics Group for a 12-week full-time project (35 hours/week).
+Participation in the project will be in a combination of remote and on-site work at the Cedars Cancer Centre of the McGill University Health Centre.

 Applications are accepted from strong undergraduate students in any field of study.
 Students can participate in the design, analysis, programming, project management or any other aspect of the project that fits their experience and interest.